 Commercial Buildings

-Commercial buildings often require more comprehensive systems due to higher occupant numbers and potential fire hazards.
-Sprinkler systems, integrated alarms, and suppression systems are common.
-Regular drills and training for occupants ensure everyone knows the evacuation procedures.
+Commercial spaces need more robust systems because you’ve got more people and more potential fire hazards.
+Sprinkler systems, integrated alarms, suppression systems — the works.
+Regular drills and training for occupants ensure everyone knows the evacuation plan.
+Not just “knows where the exits are” but actually practices the route.

 Industrial Settings